james2doyle/ohdoylerules.com/content/snippets/bash-select-example.md

----
++++
-Title: "Bash select example"
+title = "Bash select example"
-Description: "An example of how to use the select command in bash to pass arguments to functions"
+description = "An example of how to use the select command in bash to pass arguments to functions" date = "2014-04-07" category = "Snippets" template = "post.html"
-Date: "2014-04-07"
-Category: "Snippets"
-Template: "post"
+[taxonomies]
-Keywords: ["select", "bash", "command", "line", "cli", "terminal", "function", "arguments"]
+keywords = ["select", "bash", "command", "line", "cli", "terminal", "function", "arguments"]
----
++++

 I recently bought 2 [raspberry pi computers](http://raspberrypi.org).
 One is for home, and one is for the office.